thoughtpolice/salt/CONTRIBUTING.md

 the NaCl source, but do not add a note here.
 This is to sanely keep track of what needs to be possibly kept up to date.

-Likewise, if something here is no longer needed, then remove it.

   * Don't build CurveCP when doing a NaCl build.

     **Commit**: thoughtpolice/salt@48d437af07442daf34408ceab7c513d37f2fc5f2